noord-hollandsarchief/image-compare/README.md

 ## Data

-Two excel files are used to check if the images are coupled to MaisFlexis.
+Two excel files are used to link images to MaisFlexis record ID information.

 These are:

-1. Data_beeldbank (contained in `data/raw/Data_beeldbank/270`)
+1. Data_beeldbank_270 (located in `data/raw/Data_beeldbank/270`)
+   - Contains MaisFlexis fields at the record ID level.
-2. SCN_BEELDBANK (contained in `data/raw/SCN_BEELDBANK/270`)
+2. SCN_BEELDBANK_270 (located in `data/raw/SCN_BEELDBANK/270`)
+   - Contains the MaisFlexis Record IDs and filenames of the images that are linked to MaisFlexis.

-The fields are described in the first line of each of the respective files.
+The field descriptions can be found in the first row of each respective file.
-The queries used in the analysis are also included.
-These can be found in the data/queries folder.
+The queries used in the analysis are also included and can be found in the `data/queries` folder.

 ## Scripts
 `imageCompare.py`: Contains the core functions of the image analysis pipeline.